Optimization-AI/LibAUC/README.md

 :calendar: Updates
 ---
-- **2023/5**: We are currently working on another major update, which will include new features and improvements to the existing codebase.
+- **2023/5**: We are currently working on another major update, which will include new features, documentation & codebase improvements.
 We expect the new version to be released later this month!
 - **2022/7**: LibAUC **1.2.0** is released!
 In this version, we've included more losses and optimizers as well as made some performance improvements.
 Please check [release note](https://github.com/Optimization-AI/LibAUC/releases/tag/v1.2.0) for more details!
 Thanks!